Judith Collins: Controversies

 In March 2014, Collins was accused of a conflict of interest after an overseas trip where she 'dropped in' and endorsed the milk produced by Oravida – a New Zealand company which exports to China – of which her husband is a director.
 After being admonished by the Prime Minister, Collins apologised and stated that she and a Chinese executive were 'very close personal friends'.
 Over the following weeks the Labour Party continued asking who the Chinese official was.
 Collins did not provide his name, which House speaker David Carter described as "very unsatisfactory".
 Prime Minister John Key stated publicly that Judith Collins was on her final warning over this incident.

 In August 2014 the book Dirty Politics, written by Nicky Hager, revealed that Collins was friends with right-wing blogger Cameron Slater and had passed on private information to him about Simon Pleasants, a public servant at Internal Affairs.
 Collins believed Pleasants had leaked information about Deputy Prime Minister Bill English misusing his housing allowance.
-Slater published Mr Pleasant's name and details on his blog as well as the abuse and death threats that were subsequently directed at Mr Pleasants.
+Slater published Mr Pleasant's name and details on his blog.
 A 3News-Reid Research poll taken at the time revealed that 63% of voters believed Prime Minister John Key should have stood Collins down over this incident.
 Key said Collins had been 'unwise' and placed on her second final warning.

 New Zealand First leader Winston Peters claimed he was approached to do a post–2014 election deal with National with Collins as the leader.
 Peters went on to say he would swear an affidavit that he had been approached.
 Collins denied this claim.
 On 29 August 2014 Key backed Collins up by stating "I accept Judith 100 per cent at her word."